josh-collinsworth/joco-sveltekit/src/routes/blog/posts/introducing-svelte.md

 - `degit` clones a repo (in this case, the `template` project from `sveltejs`), but _without_ its git history; it'll be as though you're starting up a fresh new project.

-Naturally, you can replace `my-svelte-project` with whatever name you'd like.
+Naturally, you can replace `my-svelte-project` with whatever name you'd like for your local project.
+Once you `npm install`, `npm run dev` will start a dev server that will show you your project and automatically refresh as you save your changes.

 ## Conclusion